Your Guide to the Solar System and the Night Sky

 View Asteroid 1979 XB in the 3D Solar System Simulator

 The following table lists the ephemerides of Asteroid 1979 XB computed for the past and next 7 days, with a 24 hours interval.
-Click on each row of the table to locate Asteroid 1979 XB in our Online Planetarium at the chosen date.
+Apparent celestial coordinates are provided.

 Date Right AscensionR.A.
 DeclinationDec.
 MagnitudeMag Constellation